Folding bikes are perfect for exploring cities, traveling to adventurous destinations, commuting, etc.

-Because the frame is what contributes the majority of the weight towards the bike and so it is crucial to ensure you get the lightest type possible – in most cases, at least.
+Because the frame contributes most of the weight towards the bike, it is crucial to ensure you get the lightest type possible – in most cases, at least.
 The most popular folding bike frame materials include:

 These bike frames will not rust and are relatively lightweight too.

 On the downside, aluminum isn’t the most robust material; however, it is a good hybrid choice.

 The most expensive style of bike frame by a significant margin.

 Carbon fiber is the lightest material, so your bike will weigh virtually nothing.